 Does the healthier parent come to live with you with all the extra costs that this would entail – extra heating, lighting and food costs, not to mention the cost involved in adapting parts of the home to make them safer for your mum or dad?

 Balancing your monthly outgoings may be much more of a challenge and cutbacks will probably have to be made.

 Should you need financial assistance to help you carry out these home improvements and adaptations, you can consider borrowing up to £7,500 with a guarantor loan from a credit company.

 A guarantor loan is a type of unsecured personal loan where you get a friend, colleague or family member to back up your application.
 They must be someone who is willing to step in to pay your monthly repayments if you can’t pay.
 You may find this additional safety net reassuring with so many demands on your purse from so many different directions!

 We never know what is around the corner and I think it is sensible to have a conversation with your parents as early as you can about their wishes and the financial implications of requiring residential care.

 Having looked into the funding of care home fees, I am aware that this is something I will need to research in much greater detail so that we can make some sensible financial decisions as a family and consider how this may impact our budget.

-The information I have given here is the tip of the iceberg and, as we know from the 2019 Budget, schemes such as this are prone to be frequently changed and thresholds altered.
+The information I have given here is the tip of the iceberg and, as we know from previous UK budgets, schemes such as this are prone to be frequently changed and thresholds altered.

 This is a far better approach than having to deal with a sudden illness or even a bereavement whilst trying to decide whether their family home has to be sold or worrying where the extra money for your parents care home fees is going to come from.